rockbrok/Google-Clone/README.md

 # google-front

 This project was bootstrapped with React.
-Image sources (Google FavIcon and Google Logo) come from Google.
-Icons are from TailWind's HeroIcons package.
-The purpose of this project is to practice front-end programming through the act of copying the layout of a current website (Google Argentina).
+Image sources are from Google, icons are from TailWind's HeroIcons package.

+This is a frontend version of Google based on Google Argentina.